Jhooth Bole Kauwa Kaate

-Summary
+Synopsis

 Shankar, an actor of sorts, loves Urmila, but since Urmila is the daughter of a conservative and orthodox retired police officer Abhayankar, it'll take a lot for Shankar to win over the Abhayankar family.
-Shankar then begins to create a series of lies (hence the title, when he lies, the crow caws) in attempting to get the one he loves.
+Shankar then begins to create a series of lies (hence the title, when he lies, the crow bites) in attempting to get the one he loves.